+5.10.
 The fact that Tobago is blessed with active and strong community organizations should not be ignored.
-Another major challenge facing the Tobago House of Assembly is to find mechanisms to assist community organizations to raise resources to be able to respond to certain problems in the community.
-In this regard, the fact that many of the credit unions on the island are community-based offers some interesting possibilities and should be exploited to the fullest.
-In addition, the Tobago House of Assembly needs to provide technical assistance in areas such as writing project proposals to assist community-based organizations access grant funding from local and international funding agencies.
-Recent trends have shown that many of the international grant agencies have been showing greater interest in the financing of projects conducted by community-based organizations and non-governmental organizations rather than those conducted by governmental organizations.
-The major challenge therefore is for the Tobago House of Assembly to assist Community-Based Organizations (CBOs) and Non-governmental Organizations (NGOs) to position themselves to benefit from the new trust by international agencies to fund NGOs and CBOs.
+Another major challenge facing the Tobago House of Assembly find mechanisms to assist Community Organizations to raise resources to be able to respond to certain problems in the community.
+In this regard, the fact that many of Credit Unions on the island are community-based offers some interesting possibilities and should be exploited to the fullest.
+In addition, Tobago House of Assembly needs to provide technical assistance in areas such as writing project proposals to assist community-based organizational access grant funding from local and international funding agencies.
+Recent trends have shown that many of the international grant agencies have been showing greater interest in the financing of project conducted by community-based organizations and nongovernmental organizations rather than those conducted by governmental organizations.
+The major challenge therefore is for the Tobago House of Assembly to assist CBOs and NGOs to position themselves to benefit from the new trust by international agencies to fund NGOs and CBOs.
 The contention here is that decentralization would be more effective and meaningful if the communities have a greater involvement.

-5.1.6.
 Financing Business Development

-The development of an indigenous private sector is critical to financial autonomy and enhances the process of fiscal decentralization.
+5.11.
+The development of an indigenous private sector is a critical as of financial autonomy and enhances the process of fiscal decentralization.
 This is so because a strong private sector creates greater possibilities for self-sustained economic growth in any country.
 It is generally accepted that in Tobago, the private sector is weak.
-This is supported by Data from the Survey of Business Establishment (1997) which suggests that Tobago has a weak indigenous private sector.
+Data from the Survey of Business Establishment (1997) have pointed to the fact that Tobago has a weak indigenous private sector.
 This situation is further compounded by the general unwillingness of financial institutions in Tobago to support new and innovative business ideas.
 By contrast, the private sector in Trinidad is much more developed and dynamic.
-In light of the prevailing circumstances, and given the critical role of government in Tobago's economic development, the Tobago House of Assembly has a responsibility to help to stimulate business activity.
+In light of the prevailing circumstances and given the critical rote of government in the Tobago economic development, the Tobago House of Assembly has a responsibility to help to stimulate business activity.
 In this regard, the Tobago House of Assembly has established an Enterprise Assistance Fund to encourage the start up and development of business activities on the island.
 In addition, the THA is about to establish a Business Incubator Programme to assist young entrepreneurs.
 However, much more needs to be done to develop business activity in Tobago.

-5.1.7.
 The Question of Borrowing